-2020 Pre-Application Requirements
+2021 Pre-Application Requirements

-The following documents are required for the pre-application and are due by 11:59:59 pm Eastern Time, May 31 2019:
+The following documents are required for the pre-application and are due by 11:59:59 pm Eastern Time, May 31 2020:

 - 1. Professional History and Experience - 2.
 Current license to practice as a veterinary technician or veterinary nurse (scanned copy) - 3.
 Proof of original date of credentialing if not indicated on current license - a.
 See instruction below if state does not issue a paper license - 4.
-Letter of good standing from veterinary medical board or regulatory body (NEW) - 5.
-Scanned copy of Diploma (if applicable) - 6.
+Letter of good standing from veterinary medical board or regulatory body - 5.
+Scanned copy of diploma (ONLY if requested) - 6.
 Scanned copy of legal documentation of name change (only if more than one last name is used on any documents) - 7.
-Documentation of paid NAVTA membership for 2019 (scanned copy) - 8.
-PayPal receipt indicating \$25.00 pre-application fee has been paid (DATE and applicant NAME must be present on receipt)
+Scanned copy (after signatures) of Letter of Agreement - 8.
+PayPal receipt indicating \$60.00 application fee has been paid (DATE and applicant NAME must be present on receipt)